 Abbey House is an ideal base for exploring the Tweed Valley, with its magnificent countryside steeped in a turbulent and romantic history and punctuated by imposing castles, including Floors, Bamburgh, Dunstanburgh, Thirlestane and Alnwick, the evocative ruins of abbeys at Kelso, Melrose and Dryburgh and stately mansions at nearby Paxton, Manderston and Mellerstain.

 The stunning coast is just a stone's throw away with miles of pristine sandy beaches for walking, riding, kite-surfing and bird-watching.
 Edinburgh is within easy driving distance, just over an hour by car or 45 minutes on the train from nearby Berwick-upon-Tweed.

 Details of the accommodation are set out below.

-Fully-equipped handmade dining kitchen with breakfast table and chairs.
+Fully-equipped handmade dining kitchen with large fridge/freezer, a wine fridge, dishwasher and breakfast table and chairs.

 Dining room with seating for 8 guests.

 Master bedroom with fabulous river views.
 En suite bathroom with feature bath, separate shower, whb and wc.

 Bedroom two with double bed.
 En suite bathroom with bath, separate shower, whb and wc.